Techtonica/curriculum/projects/js-html-games.md

 Make one or more of 3 games to practice using HTML and JS.
 They are listed easiest to hardest.
 Feel free to work on whichever one(s) are a good challenge for you.
 There's not much instruction -- it's up to you to decide how the site will look and the details of how it works.
 Be creative!

+We have given you a few options, but you can do any game you want!

+Before you start think of everything that your page will do, plan out your HTML and JS before you get going!

 ### Project Requirements

 - Make 1 or more games using JS and HTML